BoldwinMax/Zambia-FRA-Maize-Price-Prediction/README.md

 - Small annual sample; the high R² partly reflects the price's strong year-to-year autocorrelation.
-- The price is a political decision — sudden cuts or jumps can't be modelled.
+- The price is a political decision -sudden cuts or jumps can't be modelled.
-- Recent harvest (2017–2025) and macro data are from official sources; some earlier years are best-available estimates.
+- Recent harvest (2017-2025) and macro data are from official sources; some earlier years are best- available estimates.
 - Treat the forecast as **directional**, not exact.

 ## 👤 Author

-**Boldwin Mweemba** — Data & Financial Analyst, Lusaka, Zambia [LinkedIn](https://www.linkedin.com/in/boldwin-mweemba) ·
+**Boldwin Mweemba** - Data & Financial Analyst, Lusaka, Zambia [LinkedIn](https://www.linkedin.com/in/boldwin-mweemba) ·
 [GitHub](https://github.com/BoldwinMax)